fuzzybinary/godot_dart/README.md

   // Any method that needs to be seen by a signal needs to be exported
   @GodotExport()
   void onSignal() {
-    // To call and RPC as an RPC you use the $rpc variable
+    // To call an RPC as an RPC you use the $rpc variable
     $rpc.rpcMessage('message');
   }
 }